PJ Judge: Criminal career

 After being released from prison for drug possession in 1991, William "Jock" Corbally returned to Finglas, where his two teenage sons were now dealing for Judge.
 After they used a large quantity of cannabis they had been tasked with selling, Judge assaulted one of the sons and demanded a large ransom from the elder Corbally.
 After Corbally informed him he could not pay, Judge attacked him in April 1991, though Corbally came out the better of the two and landed a blow on Judge's forehead, requiring him to get a number of stitches.
 Judge demanded Corbally and his sons leave the country, which they did not, though Corbally was jailed for five years in 1992 for theft from a beef truck.
 After Corbally's release from jail, Judge plotted with an associate to lure Corbally into a trap.
 According to a police informant, Judge tortured Corbally and pulled out his teeth with pliers before decapitating him.
 His body was never found.

 Newspapers could not name Judge for legal reasons, so due to his propensity towards torture and his psychopathic tendencies, news reports dubbed him "Judge Dread" and "The Psycho".
 When Paul Williams of the Sunday World ran an exposé on Judge over the murder of Corbally, as well as an exposé over Judge's sexuality he plotted to have Williams killed.

 Shortly before his death, police had seized £70,000 which they believed had come from his drug dealing.
 Following his death, it was revealed that Judge had been an informer, "grassing" on fellow criminals in exchange for payment; this arrangement ended after he was arrested following a shootout.

 Personal life

 Judge was reported to be a closeted homosexual who had been infuriated at media coverage of his activities.
-In his book Badfellas, Paul Williams wrote that Judge had took sexual advantage of a number of his younger male drug dealers, and had a number of girlfriends, some of whom were prostitutes.
+In his book Badfellas, Paul Williams wrote that Judge had taken sexual advantage of a number of his younger male drug dealers, and had a number of girlfriends, some of whom were prostitutes.
 At the time of his death, however, Judge was in a relationship with Ellen Hyland, the sister of future crime boss Martin "Marlo" Hyland, who had been a protégé of Judge's.

 Judge was reported to have been violent against his partners; following Judge's murder, the Irish Times reported that Gardaí suspected Judge had beaten Ellen in the two weeks prior to his death, and were investigating this as a line of inquiry.